georgehong/216-final-proj/README.md

 `semantic_filter.ipynb` allows the data scientist to choose a text `query` and similarity `threshold` to return only the businesses whose `categories` (classification) provides a sufficient semantic match.

+### Interaction Matrix
+`collaborative_rec.ipynb` (Deprecated due to slow performance)

+### KNN Semantic Similarity Match

+`business_similarity_rec.ipynb` uses Google's Universal Sentence Encoder to compute vectors from the meaning of each business, and uses cosine similarity to determine the best matches.